-But Prince William later spoke out to say how ‘sickened’ he was with all the racist abuse hurled at the England players when the team sadly lost to Italy during penalties.
-In particular, players like Marcus Rashford, Jadon Sancho and Bukayo Saka have been subjected to racist abuse following the game.
+But Prince William later spoke out to say how 'sickened' he was (opens in new tab) with all the racist abuse hurled at the England players when the team sadly lost to Italy during penalties.
+In particular, players like Marcus Rashford (opens in new tab), Jadon Sancho and Bukayo Saka have been subjected to racist abuse following the game.

 Selina is a Senior Entertainment Writer with more than 14 years of experience in newspapers and magazines.
 She currently looks after all things Entertainment for Goodto.com, Woman&Home, and My Imperfect Life.
 Before joining Future Publishing, Selina graduated from the University of Sheffield in 2006 with a degree in Journalism.
 She is fully NCTJ and NCE qualified and has 100wpm shorthand.
 When she's not interviewing celebrities you can find her exploring new countryside walking routes, catching up with friends over good food, or making memories.

 Princess Eugenie's 'laid-back' parenting style revealed in relaxed attitude towards August's first photos